GrigLars/chrony_notes/README.md

     sudo apt install chrony

+#### Then it wouldn't work

+Then I had to test the server from a client.

+    sudo chronyd -q 'server 192.168.9.2 iburst'
+    2021-09-11T21:21:16Z chronyd version 3.2 starting (+CMDMON +NTP +REFCLOCK +RTC +PRIVDROP +SCFILTER +SECHASH +SIGND +ASYNCDNS +IPV6 -DEBUG)
+    2021-09-11T21:21:16Z Initial frequency -5.571 ppm
+    2021-09-11T21:21:27Z No suitable source for synchronisation
+    2021-09-11T21:21:27Z chronyd exiting

-#### I had a lot of config file weirdness I had to fix
+#### I had to fix a lot of config file weirdness

+Was my firewall up?
+No, I have no firewall on this internal network.
+I did a HECK of of a lot of searching.
+I did tcpdump and showed that requests were being sent to ntp.
+The problem is, all distros have files in different places, and some people were doing different thngs than I wanted to do.
+A majority of help guides just assumed everything worked out of the box or my clients were fine with ntp.ubuntu.com pools.
+It took a day to gather all these notes of things I had to change on Ubuntu 18.04 LTS with systemd.

-For reasons I am unable to explain, a lot of the conf files were put in /etc or referred to as such.
+For reasons I am unable to explain, a lot of the conf files were put in /etc and/or referred to as such.
 To save yourself a lot of headache, make sure everything is in /etc/chrony and move anything from /etc to there.
 In my case, some files were in BOTH places, and I was editing the wrong one.
 Most other services depend on everything being in /etc/chrony/ like systemd which I had to find out the hard way.

     mv /etc/chrony.conf /etc/chrony/chrony.conf
     mv /etc/chrony.keys /etc/chrony/chrony.keys